liamw1/oxibooru/README.md

 # oxibooru

 Oxibooru is a WIP image board engine based on Szurubooru.
-The backend has been entirely written in Rust with a focus on performance.
+The backend has been entirely rewritten in Rust with a focus on performance.

 ## Features